MousaviLaleh/Module1_Challenge/README.md

 After retrieving the data, and performing into readable format in excel, dataset is almost ready to analyze.
 By

 ### Analysis of Outcomes Based on Launch Date
-The month that launched the most successful campaigns was May.
-However, January, June, July and October all had roughly the same number of failed campaigns launched.<br/>
+The chart shows the month that launched the most successful campaigns was May, June and July.
+However, May to October, all had roughly the same number of failed campaigns launched.<br/>
 ![by_date.png](/resources/by_date.png)<br/>

 ### Analysis of Outcomes Based on Goals